GLOBAL MARKETS-Dollar shuffles higher, shares bask near peaks | Business

 GLOBAL MARKETS-Dollar shuffles higher, shares bask near peaks

-Markets were in consolidation mode on Tuesday, with world stocks hovering just off record highs, the dollar lifted by upcoming inflation data and the main volatility gauges all looking reassuringly calm.
-There was some pressure on sterling as the UK government considered whether to delay removing most of its remaining coronavirus restrictions by two weeks, but it looked like being temporary at worst.
+Markets were in their comfort zone on Tuesday, with world stocks hovering just off record highs, the dollar lifted by upcoming inflation data and the main volatility gauges all looking reassuringly calm.
+There was some pressure on sterling as the British government considered whether to delay removing most of its remaining coronavirus restrictions and oil was in the doldrums, but both looked like being temporary at worst.

-Markets were in consolidation mode on Tuesday, with world stocks hovering just off record highs, the dollar lifted by upcoming inflation data and the main volatility gauges all looking reassuringly calm.
+Markets were in their comfort zone on Tuesday, with world stocks hovering just off record highs, the dollar lifted by upcoming inflation data and the main volatility gauges all looking reassuringly calm.

-There was some pressure on sterling as the UK government considered whether to delay removing most of its remaining coronavirus restrictions by two weeks, but it looked like being temporary at worst.
-London's FTSE was up 0.2% in line with the pan European STOXX 600.
-MSCI's 50-country world index was flush to its latest record high and Wall Street futures were steady after its tech titans shrugged off global plans to tax them more over the weekend.
+There was some pressure on sterling as the British government considered whether to delay removing most of its remaining coronavirus restrictions and oil was in the doldrums, but both looked like being temporary at worst.
+London's FTSE was up 0.3% in line with the pan-European STOXX 600.
+MSCI's 50-country world index was flush to its latest record high and Wall Street futures were steady after its tech titans shrugged at global plans to tax them more over the weekend.

 In the bond markets, government bond yields were edging lower ahead of a policy meeting of the European Central Bank (ECB) and U.S. inflation data, both due on Thursday.
 Recent comments have suggested that the ECB has no plans to start reeling in its mass stimulus programme any time soon, while the U.S. May consumer price index print will be closely watched ahead of a Federal Reserve meeting next week.

-"The consensus ahead of the ECB meeting has pretty much settled on the view that the Governing Council will keep the faster pace of asset purchases via the pandemic emergency purchase programme for another quarter," ING analysts said.
-But they also acknowledged that "the bar for a dovish surprise has been set high".
+"I would expect the ECB to maintain a dovish stance as they would not be want to be seen as moving towards tapering at the moment," said Lombard Odier's head of FX strategy Vasileios Gkionakis.
+He also added that while the U.S. inflation figure will be high because it will compare to last year's COVID slump, the Fed would see it as "transitory and look through it."

-The U.S. dollar looked to have found some support again having been sapped by last week's softer-than-expected payrolls data.
-The dollar's index against a basket of six major currencies stood at 90.136, up 0.2% on the day and off the 89.533 4 1/2-month low touched late last month.
+The U.S. dollar did look to have found some support again though having been sapped by last week's softer-than-expected payrolls data.
+The dollar's index against a basket of six major currencies stood at 90.100, up fractionally on the day and off the 4 1/2-month low of 89.533 touched late last month.
 It has been idling around there while investors try to gauge the U.S. recovery and policy response.

-DELAY Sterling was meanwhile down 0.3% on the uncertainty over COVID-19 restrictions removal.
+TESLA ON THE CHARGE Share in electric carmaker Tesla rose 2.6% in pre-Wall Street trade after data from Beijing showed its Chinese sales - which make up a third of the firm's total sales - had seen a 29% leap last month.

+The data had also showed China's overnall new electric vehicle sales had surged 177% compared to a year ago.
+Back in Europe, sterling dropped as low as $1.4129 on the uncertainty over COVID-19 restrictions' removal.
 The British government had planned to lift almost all remaining restrictions but has seen case numbers start to rise again over the last couple of weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)